IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

 - `id` - (String) The ID of the instance.
 - `memory`- (Integer) The amount of memory that is allocated to the instance in gigabytes.
 - `numa_count` - (Integer) The number of NUMA nodes this instance is provisioned on.
 This property may be absent if the instance's status is not running.
+- `network_attachments` - (List) The network attachments list for this virtual server instance.
+    Nested schema for **network_attachments**:

+    - `primary_ip` - (List) The primary IP address to bind to the network interface.
+This can be specified using an existing reserved IP, or a prototype object for a new reserved IP.

+        Nested scheme for `primary_ip`:
+        - `auto_delete` - (Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+        - `address` - (String) The IP address of the reserved IP.
+        - `name`- (String) The user-defined or system-provided name for this reserved IP
+        - `id`- (String) The unique identifier for this reserved IP.
 - `network_interfaces`- (List of Strings) A list of more network interfaces that are attached to the instance.

   Nested scheme for `network_interfaces`: